ghdl/ghdl/doc/development/Documentation.rst

 Documentation
 #############

-* Development/Synthesis.
-Synthesis, ghdlsynth-beta, formal verification, etc. Copy the 'Usage' section from ghdlsynth's README (https://github.com/1138-4EB/ghdlsynth-beta#usage).
+* Using/Synthesis: formal verification, etc.
 * Development/libghdl.
 How to interact with GHDL through ``libghdl`` and/or ``libghdl-py``.
 * Development/Related Projects.
 Brief discussion about similarities/differences with other open source projects such as rust_hdl or pyVHDLParser.
 * Usage/Docker.
 Probably copy/convert :file:`README.md` and :file:`USE_CASES.md` in ghdl/docker :ghdlsharp:`166`.